First Book Workshop: Spring 2026

 Send this complete information in an email attachment to Hall Center Assistant Director Andrew Hodgson (ahodgson@ku.edu) by Monday, Nov.
 27, at 11:59pm.

 The number of workshop participants is limited.
-You will be notified in December if your application has been accepted.
 If you confirm acceptance, you are agreeing to attend all sessions, read assigned materials, and draft a book prospectus for distribution to the group.

 QUESTIONS